AndreasFaust/gatsby-plugin-transitions/README.md

 | **y**     | number or function   | `0`                               | Scroll position of the next view.
 If function, it must return a number (for example current window.scrollY).                |
 | **style** | object   | `null`                            | Style the Link.                                  |

+🔥`TransitionLink` can only be used in components, that are children of `TransitionProvider`!

 ## useTransitionStore

 A hook, that exposes the plugin’s state-management.